Multi-scale self-similar finite-time blowups of the Constantin-Lax-Majda model for the 3D Euler equations: Introduction

 As we know, it remains open whether the 3D incompressible Euler equations on $\R^3$ can develop finite-time blowup from smooth initial data, not to mention self-similar ones.
-So far, the only self-similar finite-time blowup of the 3D incompressible Euler equations on $\R^3$ was constructed by Elgindi \cite{elgindi2021finite} in the axisymmetric setting from $C^{\alpha}$ initial vorticity ($C^{1,\alpha}$ initial velocity) for sufficiently small $\alpha$ (with stability of the blowup established in \cite{elgindi2019stability}).
+So far, the only self-similar finite-time blowup of the 3D incompressible Euler equations on $\R^3$ was constructed by Elgindi \cite{elgindi2021finite} in the axisymmetric setting from $C^{\alpha}$ initial vorticity ($C^{1,\alpha}$ initial velocity) for sufficiently small $\alpha$ (with stability of the blowup established in \cite{elgindi2021stability}).
 Elgindi's construction corresponds to a one-scale self-similar blowup of the form \eqref{eqt:one-scale_blowup} with $c_\om=-1$ and a profile $\Omega$ that only has $C^\alpha$ regularity at the origin.
 Unfortunately, no evidence (numerical or theoretical) of one-scale self-similar finite-time blowups of the 3D Euler equations on $\R^3$ with smooth initial data has ever been found.

 Therefore, the numerical observations of Hou--Huang suggest that it might be the correct direction to attack the ultimate problem of the 3D Euler equations by looking for potential self-similar finite-time blowups with multi-scale features.
-Though the model we consider in this paper is way too simple, we hope that our discussions can still shed some light on the study in this direction.\\
+Though the model we consider in this paper is way too simple, we hope that our discussions can still shed some light on the study in this direction.

 Finally, we remark that multi-scale finite-time blowups have also been found in other types of PDE systems.
 For instance, Collot--Ghoul--Masmoudi--Nguyen \cite{collot2023collapsing} recently discovered collapsing-ring finite-time blowup solutions for the $d$-dimensional ($d\geq 3$) Keller--Segel system that have a very similar two-scale structure as in \eqref{eqt:two-scale_blowup}.
-In their construction, the mass concentrates near a thin sphere shell whose radius shrinks like $(T-t)^{1/d}$ while whose thickness shrinks like $(T-t)^{1-1/d}$.
+In their construction, the mass concentrates near a thin sphere shell whose radius shrinks like $(T-t)^{1/d}$ while whose thickness shrinks like $(T-t)^{1-1/d}$ ($T$ is the finite blowup time).